Osagie Ehanire

 Osagie Emmanuel Ehanire (born 4 November 1945) is a Nigerian medical doctor and politician who served as the minister of Health from 2019 to 2023.
 He previously served as the minister of state for Health from November 2015 to May 2019.

 Early life

 Ehanire was born on 4 November 1946 in Warri Town, Warri South Local Government Area of Delta State.

 Education

 After his primary education, Ehanire attended Government College Ibadan in Oyo State for his West African School Certificate where he excelled at his Higher School Certificate examination.
-Ehanire went on to study Medicine at Ludwig Maximilian University of Munich in Germany, qualifying as a Surgeon.
+Ehanire went on to study Medicine at LMU Munich in Germany, qualifying as a Surgeon.
 He went on to the Teaching Hospital of the University of Duisburg and Essen and to the BG Accident Hospital in Duisburg, Germany for his post graduate education.
 In 1976, he attended the Royal College of Surgeons in Ireland where he obtained a postgraduate Diploma in Anaesthetics.
-He got his Board Certification in both General Surgery and Orthopaedic Trauma Surgery at the Medical Board of North Rhine Westphalia in Dusseldorf, Germany.
+He got his Board Certification in both General Surgery and Orthopaedic Trauma Surgery at the Medical Board of North Rhine-Westphalia in Düsseldorf, Germany.
 In 1984, he became a Fellow of West African College of Surgeons.